Lucyjpjones/lj-fscr/testing.md

 ### **Audits**

 [Lighthouse](https://developers.google.com/web/tools/lighthouse) was used to run a series of audits to improve the quality of web pages.
 Overall performance and errors are highlighted below.

+<ins>Performance</ins>

+The low-performance review was mainly driven by the following metrics:

+`Serve images in next-gen formats`;

+I tried converting my images to JPEG 2000 as suggested, however, the images were not loading due to their limitations of only working on certain browsers.
+Therefore I kept my images in a PNG and JPG format.

+`Properly size images`;

+As images are uploaded through the image URL form input I am not able to take any action on adjusting image sizes.

+<ins>SEO</ins>

+`Links do not have descriptive text`

+I didn't take any actions here as the error was for displaying 'read more' which I believe is a convential text link for users.
+This is also very similar to the suggested generic link text 'learn more'.

+<ins></ins>

+`Heading elements are not in a sequentially-descending order`

 ### **Responsive Design**